Innovation Week 2025: Renewables and Digitalisation for a Sustainable Energy Future

 Planning for the future: Demand side narratives and scenarios

-Modernizing power grids for a renewable future in EMDEs
+Modernising power grids for a renewable future in EMDEs

 15:00 – 15:30